Marcus Manlius Capitolinus

 Marcus Manlius Capitolinus (died 384 BC) was consul of the Roman Republic in 392 BC.
-He was the brother of Aulus Manlius Capitolinus, consular tribune five times between 389 and 370 BC.
+He was a brother of Aulus Manlius Capitolinus, consular tribune five times between 389 and 370 BC.
 The Manlii were one of the leading patrician gentes that dominated the politics of the early Republic.

 Biography

 During the Gallic siege of Rome in 390 BC, the account of which has been greatly mythologized, Marcus Manlius held out on the citadel with a small garrison, while the rest of Rome was abandoned.
 When Gauls under the command of Brennus attempted to scale the Capitoline, Manlius was roused by the cackling of the sacred geese, rushed to the spot, and threw down the foremost assailants.